 1. Short-Term Debt Funds

-These funds invest in debt securities with maturities ranging between one and three years.
 Short-term debt funds are less sensitive to interest rate changes, making them suitable for investors seeking stable and predictable returns in the short term.
-They are ideal for meeting near-term financial goals such as funding a vacation or building an emergency corpus.
+They are ideal for near-term goals; however, remember that all gains are now taxed at your applicable income tax slab rate.

 2. Long-Term Debt Funds